-- costs are reasonable and justified and accord with the principles of sound financial management, in particular in terms of value for money and cost-effectiveness; - all costs must be actually incurred by the partnership and are necessary for the performance of the project; - no member organisation of the partnership may derive a profit from a grant awarded by the European Community: - each item of expenditure is only included under one heading of any financial report (progress or final); - where necessary, any change to the budget contained in the Grant Agreement has been approved by the Commission in writing (see Chapter II.iv) above).
+- costs are reasonable and justified and accord with the principles of sound financial management, in particular in terms of value for money and cost-effectiveness; - all costs must be actually incurred by the partnership and are necessary for the performance of the project; - no member organisation of the partnership may derive a profit from a grant awarded by the European Community;1 - each item of expenditure is only included under one heading of any financial report (Progress or Final); - where necessary, any change to the budget contained in the Grant Agreement has been approved by the Commission in writing (see Chapter II.iv) above).

-At the end of the project, all expenditure incurred for Direct costs (not just the amount covered by the grant), must be justified by invoices or accounting documents of an equivalent value.
-Copies of these documents must be supplied if requested by the Office.
+At the end of the project, all expenditure incurred for Staff costs and Direct costs (not just the amount covered by the grant), must be justified by invoices or accounting documents of an equivalent value.
+Copies of these documents must be supplied if requested by the Office or the Commission or any other body or organisation authorised by them at any time.